Why Managers and Supervisors

 Why the PCBU and Officers rely on Managers and Supervisors

-Managers & Supervisors have a duty of care under the WHS Act that means;
+Managers & Supervisors have a duty under the WHS Act that means;

 Available Training